ManiHNava/ManiHNava/README.md

 # 💫 About Me:
 🔭 Hey...
-I'm @ManiHNava aka Mava.
+This is @ManiHNava aka Mava.
 A turnt-on-learning type of.
-🤝 I have been in love with Science since childhood; same as Music.
+🤝 Have been in love with Science since childhood; same as Music.
 (Well-Developed Melophile.)
-🌱 Currently, I'm developing my skills in C# & ASP.NET Core MVC.
+🌱 Currently, developing my skills in C# & ASP.NET Core MVC.
-💬 I am going to enter the fields like Scientific Computation, Quantum Programming & so far.
+💬 I am going to jump into fields like Scientific Computation, Quantum Programming & so far.
 ⚛️ Chemist, Programmer, Musician.
 ⚡ This boy you checking, is following his childhood dreams.
 I've promised Mama; I'm going to be a Name on my own...